Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 ##### !question

-What are the main tasks we should expect to do when handling form submissions?
+What are the main tasks we should expect to do when handling form submissions (in no particular order)?

 ##### !end-question